ryanpsmith26/Robotics-Inc/README.md

 **Link to Youtube Demo:**\
 https://youtu.be/fyRYEwMzJao

-Robot Inc. is a mock business staffed entirely by robots.
+Robotics Inc. is a mock business staffed entirely by robots.
 Each robot may be assigned to several projects at a time.
-This project is RESTful web platform that allows you to manage your robots and their projects.
+This project is a RESTful web platform that allows you to manage your robots and their projects.

-#### Tech
+#### Technologies
 - React
 - Redux
 - Node